lazyfenix/lazyfenix/README.md

 ----------------

-- Working with javascript, golang, python, lua, c, mongodb, mysql...
+- Working with javascript, golang, python, lua, c, mongodb, mysql and lot more
 ----------------

 [![](https://visitcount.itsvg.in/api?id=lazyfenix&icon=0&color=0)](https://visitcount.itsvg.in)